What is St Ives Town Team?

 - Newly arrived residents are welcomed with a revised and updated Welcome Pack which includes an enhanced Town Guide.

-- This new website has been designed to promote the Old Riverport and bring all available information about St Ives to one place.
-The site includes a community area (Our St Ives), the official sites of the Town Council, Norris Museum and Corn Exchange, plus a new section for businesses and tourists.
-With additional proposals for free web access in the town centre it is intended to both attract and inform visitors and residents.
-A new tourist information map is available and a series of information boards at strategic points is planned.
+- This website has been designed to promote the Old Riverport and bring all available information about St Ives to one place.
+The site includes a community area (Our St Ives), the official sites of the Town Council, Norris Museum and Corn Exchange, plus a section for businesses and tourists.
+A complimentary town map and leaflet is available from The Corn Exchange, the Town Hall, Norrris Museum and Library.

 - A new St Ives logo, designed to specifically identify St Ives, Cambridgeshire, is freely available for St Ives businesses to incorporate into their own identities.
 Consistent Riverport branding and marketing will make St Ives, Cambridgeshire, the place to be.